 We invite you to consider our new electronic giving program as a way to automate your regular weekly offerings.

 Electronic giving is convenient for you and provides much-needed consistency for our church.
 There is no cost for you to participate.

 As an example, if you are currently giving on a weekly basis, you will no longer need to write out 52 checks a year, instead you can set up online donations and simply drop your empty envelope into the basket each week as an attendance record.
-And when illness, or other circumstances prevent you from attending mass, this program will allow your weekly offerings to continue on a uninterrupted basis.
+And when illness, or other circumstances prevent you from attending mass, this program will allow your weekly offerings to continue on an uninterrupted basis.

 To find out more about our exciting new service, click here.